rodolfovictor/rockverse/backlog.md

 - Miscelaneous
   - Review prints to collective print
   - Advance Matplotlib version
+  - Replace "raise Exception"s for more specific exceptions
+  - tqdm remove special characters when printing to file

 > Note: These tasks are subject to change based on project needs and priorities.